Inside the Israeli border village where Hamas ‘atrocities’ have shocked IDF soldiers

 They have chosen to leave the militants, however, stretched out obscenely along the ground.
 Most are wearing trainers and tracksuit bottoms, with ammunition belts and vests loaded with grenades strapped to their chests.

-And so the village is a chilling tableau of what happened on Saturday, when the militants broke the border fence in 80 different points and attacked from air, sea and land.
-Intermingled with shot-up cars, blood spattered strollers, and spent ammo casings, are the mangled remains of Hamas’ homemade paragliders.
+And so the village is a chilling tableau of what happened on Saturday when the militants broke the border fence in 80 different points and attacked from air, sea and land.
+Intermingled with shot-up cars, blood-spattered strollers, and spent ammo casings, are the mangled remains of Hamas’s homemade paragliders.

 Just in front of the breached fence is a destroyed motorcycle with a Gaza number plate wedged under a car.
 A metal sign tied to the back reads “Khalas Waqtak’’ in Arabic, which means “your time is up”.

-“If you don’t see signs of a dead body here, then you know the owner was probably kidnapped to Gaza,” one soldier said to me with a shrug.
+“If you don’t see signs of a dead body here, then you know the owner was probably kidnapped to Gaza,” one soldier tells me with a shrug.

 The militants who tore through this area made it as far as Sderot, a city which is five miles down the road.
 There, they managed to commandeer a police station for nearly 24 hours, engaging in constant gun battles with Israeli security forces